sphinx-doc/sphinx/Doc-3k/library/mailbox.rst

 the last message, a line containing a Control-Underscore (``'\\037'``) character.

-Messages in a Babyl mailbox have two sets of headers, original headers and so- called visible headers.
+Messages in a Babyl mailbox have two sets of headers, original headers and so-called visible headers.
 Visible headers are typically a subset of the original headers that have been reformatted or abridged to be more attractive.
 Each message in a Babyl mailbox also has an accompanying list of :dfn:`labels`, or short strings that record extra information about the message, and a list of all user-defined labels found in the mailbox is kept in the Babyl options section.

 :class:`Babyl` instances have all of the methods of :class:`Mailbox` in addition to the following: